Zemasterkrom/zemasterkrom/RESPONSIVE.md

    - Use `width="100%"` when embedding the SVG in README inside an `img` element.

 4. **Embedding in README**
-   Use the `<picture>` element to switch composite images between dark and light color schemes:
+   Use the `<picture>` element to switch composite images between dark and light color themes:

    ```html
    <picture>